Majestic-Mango/Armando-cybersecurity-portfolio/project-02-vulnerable-host-recon/README.md

-## Phase 1 – Host Discovery & Enumeration
+## Phase 1 – Host Discovery

 An internal network scan identified a Linux host exposing multiple network services.
-A targeted service and version enumeration scan was conducted to identify potential attack surface.
+The system was selected as the primary assessment target based on scope and accessibility within the internal network segment.

+---

+## Phase 2 – Service Enumeration

-### Key Findings
+### Overview
-The target system exposes numerous legacy and insecure services, including FTP, SMB, RPC, remote shell services, database services, and remote desktop protocols.
-Several of these services are known to be high-risk when improperly configured or running outdated versions.
+Service and version enumeration revealed numerous legacy and insecure services, including FTP, SMB, RPC, remote shell services, database services, and remote desktop protocols.
+Several of these services are known to present high risk when improperly configured or running outdated versions.

+---

-## Phase 2 – FTP Enumeration (Port 21)
+### FTP Enumeration (Port 21)

 An FTP service was identified as exposed on the target host during service enumeration.
-Further analysis was conducted to assess authentication requirements and potential misconfigurations.
+Further analysis was conducted to assess authentication requirements and access controls.

-### Findings
+#### Findings
+The FTP service was identified as **vsFTPd version 2.3.4** and permitted unauthenticated (anonymous) access.
+Unauthenticated users were able to successfully log in and enumerate directory listings on the target system.

-The FTP service permitted unauthenticated (anonymous) access, allowing users to connect without valid credentials.
-This configuration increases the risk of unauthorized file access, information disclosure, and potential abuse of the service for lateral movement or payload staging within an internal network.
+This configuration increases the risk of information disclosure and may provide attackers with insight into system structure or sensitive data.
+Anonymous FTP access may also be abused as a staging point for further attacks within an internal network.